micahkepe/micahkepe.github.io/README.md

 This project is licensed under the [MIT License](LICENSE).

----
+### Usage and Attribution Note

-Thank you for visiting my personal website repository!
-Feel free to explore the code and check back later for updates.
+If you decide to use my website code, please give me credit by linking back to this repository or mentioning my name.
+It's important to respect the effort and work of developers.
+Any use of this code without proper attribution is not endorsed.